-Machine learning is a framework that takes past data to identify the relationships among the features.
-The machines can predict the new data with the help of mathematical relationships by getting dynamic, accurate, and stable models.
+Machine learning is a framework that uses past data to identify relationships among features.
+Machines can then predict new data using mathematical relationships by generating dynamic, accurate, and stable models.

-On the other hand, deep learning is a segment of machine learning that uses complex algorithms based on the biological neural network to mimic the human brain and take decisions and actions like a human.
+On the other hand, deep learning is a segment of machine learning that uses complex algorithms based on biological neural networks to mimic the human brain and make decisions and actions like humans.

-Deep Learning is inspired by the brain’s functioning and structure to train neural networks.
+The brain’s functioning and structure inspire Deep Learning to train neural networks.
 Deep learning also performs various complex operations to extract hidden features and patterns.

 2. What are the applications of Deep Learning?